-Updated: October 30, 2024- 9 min read
+Updated: November 14, 2024- 9 min read

 If you’re serious about product-led growth, then you already know metrics are everything.
-The odds are, you’re probably looking at analytics dashboards, charts, and graphics daily.
+The odds are you’re probably looking at analytics dashboards, charts, and graphics daily.

 But which ones truly drive success?
 Needless to say, it’s easy to get distracted by numbers that don’t actually move the needle.
 The real challenge doesn’t just lie in measuring — it’s knowing what to measure.